Aliases for EFNA2 Gene

-EFNA2 (Ephrin-A2) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include ephrin receptor binding.
-An important paralog of this gene is EFNA3.
+EFNA2 (Ephrin A2) is a Protein Coding gene.
+Among its related pathways are Development Slit-Robo signaling and EPH-Ephrin signaling.
+Gene Ontology (GO) annotations related to this gene include ephrin receptor binding.
+An important paralog of this gene is EFNA5.

 UniProtKB/Swiss-Prot for EFNA2 Gene